Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-4/lesson-2.md

 [Vid 1 - Walking through a virtual environment and accessing a `SECRET_KEY`](https://www.youtube.com/watch?v=9bMDFVkhOnA)

-Vid 1 - Walking through a virtual environment and accessing a `SECRET_KEY`

 # Exercises 💪

 Go back to your Homework 3 (More Forms) submission and use a `.env` file to hide the API key for the GIF Search API.
 Then in the code, call `load_dotenv()` and use the `os.getenv()` library function to retrieve and use it.